 What love language are you and your significant other?
-Take our Love Language quiz to find out which of the following categories you and your partner respond best to.
+Learn about love languages to find out which of the following categories you and your partner respond best to.

 - Do you or your partner value quality time?
 Quality time lovers need to spend the most time with each other.
 Whether that’s through video calling, trying out different activities (see Tip #7) or just texting throughout the day, make sure your partner feels loved by spending time with them!

 - Love to give or receive gifts?
 Then send gifts to each other!
 See the next tip for more.